-The Cultural Affairs Committee begins another chapter in its storied history by showcasing the best in music, theatre, dance, film, the visual arts, literature, and many others for the new school year, going on with its mandate to shape culture and the arts not just for the Silliman University community but also Dumaguete City and Negros Oriental.
+The Culture and Arts Council begins another chapter in its storied history by showcasing the best in music, theatre, dance, film, the visual arts, literature, and many others for the new school year, going on with its mandate to shape culture and the arts not just for the Silliman University community but also Dumaguete City and Negros Oriental.

 For 2015-2016, the theme is #cultureisPEOPLE, which invites our patrons to understand that the work of art and culture inevitably translates to endeavoring a complete uplift in cultural sensibilities for everyone -- and not just to the people that make up the Silliman community, but also the greater communities of Dumaguete City and Negros Oriental.
 It also pays attention, via the hashtag in the theme, to how culture can now be transmitted fast and appreciated everywhere in the world, made possible in a time of great technological marvel.
 It adds a certain urgency to our cultural work, and pushes this school year's slate of shows and exhibitions right on the edges of innovation.